KalabeAlula/project-Donation/README.md

-# Donation Website with Chapa Payment Integration
+# Donation Website with ArifPay Payment Integration

-This project is a donation website for Glory Integrated Development Foundation with Chapa payment integration.
-It allows users to make donations using Chapa payment gateway or bank transfer.
+This project is a donation website for Glory Integrated Development Foundation with ArifPay payment integration.
+It allows users to make donations using ArifPay payment gateway or bank transfer.
 The backend has been enhanced with production-ready features for robust deployment.
 The project is now configured for deployment on Vercel.

 ## Features

 - Donation form with predefined and custom amounts
-- Multiple payment methods (Chapa and Bank Transfer)
+- Multiple payment methods (ArifPay and Bank Transfer)
 - One-time and monthly donation options
 - Email notifications for donors
 - Admin dashboard to view donations
-- Chapa payment gateway integration
+- ArifPay payment gateway integration
 - Bank transfer payment option

 ### Backend Enhancements